Author: Dr. Theo Notteboom

 - The measurement of the centrality of ports in the network.
 The centrality of ports in the network can be approached at the local and global levels.
 Degree centrality is a local level measure counting for each port the number of connections to other ports.
 Betweenness centrality is a global level measure summing for each port the number of its positions on the shortest possible paths within the entire network.
 Degree centrality is a measure of connectivity, while betweenness centrality can be regarded as a measure of accessibility.
 Hub ports typically have a high degree of centrality and a high betweenness centrality due to their role as inter-regional pivots in the global network.

-Empirical work on the centrality of ports in the global container shipping network shows that the Asia-Pacific network is centered on the Singapore-Busan axis and Europe–Atlantic with the Le Havre–Hamburg range.
+Empirical work on the centrality of ports in the global container shipping network shows that the Asia-Pacific network is centered on the Singapore-Busan axis and Europe–Atlantic with the Le Havre-Hamburg range.
 Due to their lack of hub and feeder activities, large North American and Japanese ports are poorly represented despite their traffic volume.
 Singapore is the most central port of the global system, mainly associated with its position in the Strait of Malacca.
 The very high centrality of the Suez and Panama canals underlines the strong vulnerability of the global network.
-In East Asia and the Mediterranean, an increasing number of ports have high connectivity (for example, Port Klang, Xiamen, Shenzhen in Asia; Marsaxlokk, Piraeus, and Tanger Med in the Mediterranean).
+In East Asia and the Mediterranean, an increasing number of ports have high connectivity (for example, Port Klang, Xiamen, and Shenzhen in Asia; Marsaxlokk, Piraeus, and Tanger Med in the Mediterranean).

 In the future, shipping lines will continue to mix liner services to create a network best fitting for carriers’ requirements.
 Increasing volumes would lead to an increasing segmentation in liner service networks and a hierarchy in hubs.
 Hub-and-spoke systems are just a part of the overall scene.
 There remains no “one size fits all” approach to the future design of liner service networks.
 The port hierarchy is determined by the decisions of individual container shipping lines (operating as independent carriers or in groupings), thereby guided by strategic, commercial, and operational considerations.
 The decisions of these lines regarding the hierarchy of the ports of call are rarely identical.
-Hence, a port may function as a regional hub for one liner operator and as a feeder port for another.
+Hence, a port may function as a regional hub for one liner operator and a feeder port for another.

 - Chapter 1.1 Maritime Shipping and International Trade